montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 disk.
 Model fitting can be *extremely* time consuming.
 The brms models can take around 20 hours on a machine with 16 GB RAM.
 So be prepared if you run this script from scratch.
-- `get_data.R`: R script that will fetch the raw data (from `data/raw_data/`) and process it.
+- `get_data.R`: R script that fetches the raw data (from `data/raw_data/`) and processes it.
 The script will also save the processed datasets to disk.
-It is included for documentation and reproducibility purposes, but the data files it generates are already included here (see `data/`).
+It is included for documentation and reproducibility purposes, but the data files it generates are already included in this repository (see `data/` folder).
 - `interrater_agreement.R`: R script to compute the interrater agreement as specified in our pre-registration.
 It does so by comparing the sample data transcribed by two native speakers of Swedish (these datasets are